 More recently, in 2009, DC released a weekly 12-issue series called “Wednesday Comics,” featuring stories about various heroes told in the style of a Sunday newspaper comic (with each hero getting a page for their ongoing story).
 DC even released the book in a newspaper-like format.

 DC paying attention to the growing popularity of webcomics is a good thing.
 Webcomics, and Webtoon, are huge, and both offer plenty of action-based strips.
 Also, even if the general public isn’t as fond of DC/Marvel superhero comics these days, they do like webcomics/comic strips.

-Still, I assume DC will try to create strips that appeal to Webtoon’s style and audience, as well as hire creators used to working on webcomics/comic strips.
+Still, I assume DC Comics will try to create Webtoon strips that appeal to the latter’s style and audience, as well as hire creators used to working on webcomics/comic strips.
 Granted, the most popular genres on Webtoon are “slice of life” and romance.
 The former was never really DC’s forte; as for the latter, DC hasn’t published romance comics (that weren’t superhero tied) since the 70s.
 Meanwhile, in terms of audience, Publishers Weekly states that:

 - 64% of Webtoon’s audience is female.

 - The website and app get about 55 million global readers monthly, and about 15 million readers daily.

 Thus, DC Comics should keep all this in mind for its Webtoon comic strips.
 They’ll be appealing to a much bigger, broader, and more diverse audience than the stereotypical “Wednesday Warrior.”
 Also, I hope they make use of characters that aren’t Batman, or tied to Batman/the Batman family/Gotham City.
 Maybe it’s a good time to finally make a Lois Lane comic strip?
 Or use some of their secondary characters?